Podcast: Play in new window | Download

 - Leave the original FeedBurner feed operational and using your new feed as its source.

-If this is all too complicated, I’m available to do this all for you for $200 per feed with quantity discounts.
-Email Daniel@DJosephDesign.com or call (859) 353-4332 if you’re interested.
-I’ll have an official request form available soon.
+If this is all too complicated, I'm available to do this all for you for $200 per feed with quantity discounts.
+Email feedback@TheAudacitytoPodcast.com if you're interested.
+I'll have an official request form available soon.

 Is FeedBurner shutting down?